Michael Alexander Robert YOUNG-HERRIES

-Mr. and Mrs. Herries arrived in Hong Kong in early 1949.
+Mr and Mrs Herries arrived in Hong Kong in early 1949.
 It is not my intention to dilate upon his remarkable career in the firm of his choice.
 In June 1963 he became Chairman and for the next seven years he both prompted and presided over the rapidly expanding fortunes of his house.
-His calm confidence and tactful determination in the troubled year of 1967 was of prime importance and was duly recognized when he received the O.B.E. in the 1968 New Year’s Honours List.
+His calm confidence and tactful determination in the troubled year of 1967 was of prime importance and was duly recognised when he received the Officer of the Most Excellent Order of the British Empire (OBE) in the 1968 New Year’s Honours List.

 By 1970, the year of his retirement from the East, Michael Herries was either Chairman or director of nigh-on fifty companies.
 Nevertheless, he had an outstanding record of public service, having served on many public bodies, including membership of the Legislative Council, and on numerous Government advisory committees.
 How so much was accomplished must remain a marvel.
 Much must be allowed for his drive and application, for his capacity for judicious delegation, for that toughness combined with adaptability which won him the admiration and affection of his teams.
 So rare a combination of qualities was certainly to stand him in good stead when in 1965 he accepted appointment as first Chairman of the University Grants Committee, from 1972 the University and Polytechnic Grants Committee.